 Sartorius fosters sustainable and responsible corporate behavior not just in its own operations but all along the value chain.
 We engage with suppliers and expect them to comply with applicable sustainability standards.

-Sartorius fundamental sustainability requirements are laid out in the Code of Conduct for Business Partners which has been binding for new suppliers since 2019.
+Sartorius fundamental sustainability requirements are laid out in the Code of Conduct for Business Partners which has been binding for new suppliers since 2022 and should also be signed by existing suppliers